-- Scholarships are not available to students at the “writing up” or “thesis pending” stage.
+- The studentships are not available to students at the “writing up” or “thesis pending” stage.

-- Applicants must not be holding another full Scholarship for the 2018-19 academic sessions.
-Applicants holding a partial scholarship (e.g. fees only or stipend only) may still be considered.
+- Applicants must not be holding another full funding for the 2018-19 academic sessions.
+Applicants holding a partial award (e.g. fees only or stipend only) may still be considered.

-Nationality: Home/UK/EU and international applicants are eligible to apply for this scholarship programme.
+Nationality: Home/UK/EU and international applicants are eligible to apply for this application programme.